DominickDiaz/DominickDiaz/README.md

 ### Upcoming Software Engineer @ Atlassian working on Jira!
 ---
 #### Here you will find a technical overview of me and also be able to see some of what I have worked on.
 I will be adding many of the application which I have worked on for those who want to use them.
-Everything is documented fairly welll and for the things which I plan on keeping private I will be making demo's for.
+Everything is documented fairly well and for the things which I plan on keeping private I will be making demo's for.
 Thanks for visiting ❤️ - Dom, May 8

 >Programming Languanges